System updates

 Back to Home

-Get started with Tap to Pay on Android
+Get Started with Tap to Pay on Android

+With Tap to Pay on Android, you can securely accept Samsung Pay, Apple Pay, Google Pay and NFC-enabled cards on your Android device without additional hardware.
 Tap to Pay on Android is currently available with Square Point of Sale, Square Invoices, Square Appointments and Square for Restaurants.

 Pricing, Compatibility and Transaction Limits

-Square sellers using Tap to Pay on Android will pay a per-transaction processing fee of 1.9% for payments processed in Square Point of Sale, Square Appointments (Free), Square Invoices (Free and Plus) and Square for Restaurants (Free, Plus and Premium).
-If you are subscribed to Square Appointments (Plus or Premium), you’ll pay a per-transaction processing fee of 1.6%.
-This payment method is compatible with all contactless cards and digital wallets such as Apple Pay, Google Pay and Samsung Pay.
-Accept any Australian-issued and most international contactless cards with a Visa, Mastercard, American Express and bank-issued eftpos chip card.
-To know if a card is contactless, look for the ‘wave’ symbol.
+• Square sellers using Tap to Pay on Android will pay a per-transaction processing fee of 1.9% for payments processed in Square Point of Sale, Square Appointments (Free), Square Invoices (Free and Plus) and Square for Restaurants (Free, Plus and Premium).

 Note: You’ll need to be running Android 9 or later to use Tap to Pay on Android.

-Android settings for Tap to Pay on Android
+Device Settings for Tap to Pay on Android

-1. Ensure that your phone is running Android 9 or later.
+Before you get started, ensure1 that your phone is running Android 9 or later.

-2. Navigate to your device Settings > Connections > NFC and Contactless Payments.
+1. Navigate to your device Settings > Connections > NFC and Contactless Payments.

-3. Toggle on Contactless Payments to enable.
+2. Toggle on Contactless Payments to enable.
 Toggle off Contactless Payments to disable.

-4. Ensure ‘Developer options’ are turned off on your phone.
+3. Ensure ‘Developer options’ are turned off on your phone.

 Note: Steps may vary depending on your specific Android device.
 Check out our compatibility page to see if your Android device is compatible with Tap to Pay on Android.

-Manage app settings for Tap to Pay on Android
+Enable Tap to Pay on Android

 1. From the navigation bar at the bottom of your screen, tap ≡ More.